zakkolar/atlasTI-analysis/README.md

 # AtlasTI Data Analysis

-A web app to transform Word documents exported by Atlas.TI into more useful formats
+A web app to more quickly display and analyze Atlas.TI project XML files.